OlgaHuawei/RFC8345Bis/draft-havel-nmop-simap-yang-00.md

 (please see Chapter 5: API Scope)
 * optionally, provide the solution for adding the semantics to the model:
   * use list network for intended as well
-  * network-id is generated for intended network, different network-id from the live betwork
+  * network-id is generated for intended network, different network-id from the live network
   * additional info needed: type: intended, relation to the live network network-id

 {: #REQ-INTENDED-YANG-1}